sider/sider-docs/tools/ruby/rails-bestpractices.md

 ### `options`

-This option controls command line options that are given to `rails_best_practices`.
+This controls the command line options that are passed to `rails_best_practices`.

 #### `vendor`

-This option controls whether to include files of `vendor` directory.
-When option is declared `true`, the vendor files will be inspected.
+This option controls whether to include files in `vendor` directory.
+When `true`, the vendor files will be inspected.
 The default value in Sider is `true`.

 #### `spec`

-This option controls whether to include files of `spec` directory.
-When options is declared `true`, the spec files will be inspected.
+This option controls whether to include files in `spec` directory.
+When `true`, the spec files will be inspected.
 The default value in Sider is `false`.

 #### `test`

-This option controls whether to include files of `test` directory.
-When options is declared `true`, the test files will be inspected.
+This option controls whether to include files in `test` directory.
+When `true`, the test files will be inspected.
 The default value in Sider is `false`.

 #### `features`

-This option controls whether to include files of `features` directory.
-When options is declared `true`, the features files will be inspected.
+This option controls whether to include files in `features` directory.
+When `true`, the features files will be inspected.
 The default value in Sider is `false`.

 #### `exclude`

-This option controls files/directories to exclude them from analysis.
+This option allows you to exclude files/directories from analysis.
 If you would like to set up multiple files/directories, write them as a comma separated list:

 ```yaml:sideci.yml
 linter: